NateLapak/NateLapak/README.md

 - 👋 Welcome to my personal github page!
 - 👀 I’m interested in computer science, mathematics, playing guitar and piano, staying active and spending time with friends and family.
-- 🌱 I’m currently learning app development and trying to learn ML/AI.
+- 🌱 I’m currently learning IOS development and continuing to learn about different ML/AI topics.
 - 📫 How to reach me: Use my email nathan.lapak@gmail.com or on my github profile @NateLapak or https://github.com/NateLapak.